t3rn/t3rn/docs/main/docs/executor/become-an-executor/gui-setup.md

 Click configure your network RPC URLs and add RPC URLs for each enabled network, or skip this step and automatically use the default RPC URLs.

+Check `Enable orders processing via RPC` to process orders via RPCs instead of our API.

 <!-- ### Configure Your Arbitrage Strategies

 Click configure your arbitrage strategies, and expand for each network and asset to add your own strategies.